-The Kentucky Department of Corrections has worked diligently to implement evidence-based practices and provide additional services and supports to returning offenders.
-Since House Bill 463 was enacted, the Department of Corrections can cite the following accomplishments:
+The Kentucky Department of Corrections has worked diligently to implement evidencebased practices and provide additional services and supports to returning offenders.
+Since House

+Bill 463 was enacted, the Department of Corrections can cite the following accomplishments:

-- Full implementation of a validated risk and need assessment tool across the corrections system (trained over 1,300 staff since July, 2010 in the effective administration of the assessment tool). - Full implementation of a Kentucky specific case management plan that is integrated with our offender management system (trained over 500 since April, 2012 staff in implementation of the case management plan). - Implementation of a comprehensive reentry barriers program for returning offenders available in prisons, some local jails, and in the community. - New Probation and Parole Officers and Classification and Treatment Officers are trained in Motivational Interviewing techniques, cognitive behavioral programming, validated risk and needs assessment and case management planning as part of their basic academy. - Programs implemented in probation and parole districts to support evidence-based practices. - Implementation of an array of evidence-based programs in prisons throughout the state. - Change to program assignment process to ensure the offenders with medium and high risks receive targeted interventions. - Since implementation of a validated risk and need assessment tool across the corrections system, all current Probation and Parole and Classification and Treatments officers are trained.
+- Full implementation of a validated risk and need assessment tool across the corrections system. - Full implementation of a Kentucky specific case management plan that is integrated with our offender management system. - Implementation of a comprehensive reentry barriers program for returning offenders available in prisons, some local jails, and in the community. - New Probation and Parole Officers and Classification and Treatment Officers are trained in Motivational Interviewing techniques, cognitive behavioral programming, validated risk and needs assessment and case management planning as part of their basic academy. - Programs implemented in probation and parole districts to support evidence-based practices. - Implementation of an array of evidence-based programs in prisons throughout the state. - Change to program assignment process to ensure the offenders with medium and high risks receive targeted interventions. - Since implementation of a validated risk and need assessment tool across the corrections system, all current Probation and Parole and Classification and Treatments officers are trained.

 House Bill 463 defines the "evidence-based practices" as supervision policies, procedures, treatment and intervention programs, and practices that scientific research demonstrates reduce recidivism among inmates and individuals on probation, parole or other form of post-release supervision when implemented competently.
-For purposes of this report, the Department of Corrections is adhering to this definition and considering supervision practices like the use of Motivational Interviewing as an evidence-based practice as well as offender participation in programs like Thinking for a Change as an evidence-based practice.
-Evidence-based programs and evidence-based practices may be used interchangeably throughout the report.
+For purposes of this report, the Department of Corrections is adhering to this definition and considering supervision practices like the use of Motivational Interviewing as an evidence-based practice as well as offender participation in programs like Moral Reconation Therapy as an evidence-based practice.
+Evidence-based practice.